erclee2000/trajectory-following/README.md

 ```
 3. NOTE: for `kPDriveVel` make sure you are using "WPILib (2020-)" setting in the SysID tool (the Ramsete Command project (see below) uses WPILib PIDController for the velocity loop)

-D. Modified Bare Bones Romi to Have Functionality of the Ramsete Command Example Project
+Step Four.
+Modified Bare Bones Romi to Have Functionality of the Ramsete Command Example Project
 --------------------------------------------------------------
 1. Modified RomiGyro.java to include methods of WPILib's Gyro.java class
 - added a `getAngle()` (which just returned `getAngleZ()`)